theJYC/jinyoungch0i.github.io/journey/_posts/2021-02-25-on-iteration.markdown

 Many times I've thought about applying for a bootcamp since the email marketing I receive from some of them are just convincing enough depending on the particular mood I'm in:

-*We offer an accessible and generous Income Share Agreement (ISA) tuition model with the unique opportunity to **learn from the experts** and **accelerate** a programming career in just a few months; a feat that would otherwise be close to impossible if attempted alone.*
+*We offer an accessible Income Share Agreement (ISA) tuition model with the unique opportunity to **learn from the experts** and **accelerate** a programming career in just a few months; a feat that would otherwise be close to impossible if attempted alone.*

 *-almost all boot camps*
 <br>